|Our first Disney Cruise and cruising with toddlers / prek kids on Disney Dream.|

 Best of all, there is a privacy curtain in the room separating the bunk bed area and the Queen size bed, which was a super comfy mattress for a cruise ship by the way.
 This privacy screen though allowed us to do some reading while the boys took a nap or turned in before us, making the room feel like two bedrooms instead of one.
 Such a great feature for families.

-Oh, and besides the live channels offered on the flat screen television in the room there is an on-demand movies feature too, where you can access almost all of Walt Disney’s animated films regardless of them being in the Disney Vault or not.
+Oh, and besides the live channels offered on the flat screen television in the room there is an on-demand movies feature available on the Disney Dream, where you can access almost all of Walt Disney’s animated films regardless of them being in the Disney Vault or not.
 This allowed us to show the boys some classics that we didn’t have on DVD like Snow White and the Seven Dwarfs and The Lion King.
 This was great because we could always put on age appropriate content for them while we got ready or packed.

 Pin This Post